 To a French nationalist Concorde symbolises what is great about France, to her British counterpart it says the same about Britain, to a pro-European it speaks of the greatness of European collaboration.
 This selective vision can also be seen in British accounts of the P-51, which tend to emphasis its British engine.

 Though a sense of national identity is not necessarily bad in itself, it can often poison the well, and skew debate to the point of nonsense.
 The relative merits of modern fighters aircraft are extremely controversial subjects.
 Woe betide anyone who tells a certain kind of French aircraft enthusiast that the Rafale has any failings.
 Comparing F-16s and MiG-29s for an Indian or Pakistani audience is rarely going too end civilly.
 It is more common than not, for aviation enthusiasts to favour a mouth-frothing loyalty to a national aircraft over truth.

 Online aviation forums ooze with the toxicity of racism, and feelings of national superiority.
 With the added fizz that an interest in powerful war machines is often most attractive to those who feel weak in themselves.

 Flying machines are wonderful and deserve more.

-Personally, I would like to see the impossible: I would like to see the appreciation of aircraft cut off from the sickness of patriotism… but I won’t hold my breath.
+Personally, I would like to see the impossible: I would like to see the appreciation of aircraft cut off from the sickness of patriotism (and of course nationalism) … but I won’t hold my breath.